-The Company has a Mineral Rights Transfer Agreement ("the Agreement") whereby Vertical Mineração Ltda. ("Vertical"), a special purpose company owned by a group of Brazilian pig iron producers, has acquired the iron ore targets within the Curionopolis licenses for cash payments, exploration work commitments and royalties.
-Vertical completed exploration and development studies on the iron deposits in the property and is currently in the process of completing environmental permitting to secure a mining license.
+The Company has an agreement whereby Vertical Mineração Ltda. ("Vertical"), a special purpose company owned by a group of Brazilian pig iron producers, has acquired the iron ore targets within the Curionopolis licenses for cash payments, exploration work commitments and royalties.
+Vertical has completed exploration and development studies on the iron deposits in the property and is currently in the process of completing environmental permitting to secure a mining license.
 Lara is entitled to royalties of US\$1.50/ton on sales of granular iron ore and US\$0.75/ton on sales of fine-grained iron ore produced from the project.